rashad612/drones-api/README.md

 docker compose up --build
 ```

-You will have the API running and lisetening on PORT value (3000 by default), and preloaded with data.
+You will have the API running and listening on PORT value (3000 by default), and preloaded with data.

 ### Running Locally

-- You need PostgreSQL srever up and running with username/password/db name as mentioned above in the env vars.
+- You need PostgreSQL server up and running with username/password/db name as mentioned above in the env vars.
 You can save up some time and run PostgreSQL in a Docker container (All commands above from the terminal shell):

 ```bash
 docker run -d -p 5432:5432 --name drone-postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=postgres -e POSTGRES_USER=postgres -e PGDATA=/var/lib/postgresql/data/pgdata -v /tmp/pgdata:/var/lib/postgresql/data postgres